 - Combine handmade artwork and Photoshop.

 - Add brilliant images to your portfolio - build your career!

 Hi, and welcome!

 In this class we work first by hand, then digitally.

 The results are vibrant illustrations that are easily modified.

-Laura Harvey made 3 quite different images using the same handmade lines and watercolour.
+Laura Harvey made 3 quite different images using the same handmade lines and watercolor.
 To me they’re luxurious and sophisticated.
 Well done Laura!

 Nuts & Bolts and how-tos

 There’ll be new learning materials twice per week in five of the course’s seven weeks, which will let you build up your skills progressively.

 The emphasis is on practicality, tricks of the trade and achieving quality without tons of work.

 You’ll have videos, PDFs, and online files about: